JJ-10/Job_Satisfaction_Mapping/README.md

 pip install -r requirements.txt

 ## Notes
-To view study on Github with Folium maps enabled please refer to HTML version in report_as_html folder.
+Refer to report_as_html folder for HTML version of study.

 ## Contents
 - 1 Introduction